 Where do you like to go to socialise?

 There are currently around 53,000 pubs in the UK!
-The British love a good drink in their local pub but a new study found by commercial coffee machine supplier Honest Coffees suggests that hanging out at your local maybe taking on a different meaning altogether.
+The British love a good drink in their local pub but a new study found by commercial coffee machine supplier Bibium suggests that hanging out at your local maybe taking on a different meaning altogether.

 Cities such as Cardiff and London are full to the brim with coffee establishments, almost half are coffee shops rather than the more traditional pub.